Self-analyze your finances and set your goals

 Being a lifelong learner, and being willing to unlearn things, isn’t just a good idea for angel investing.
 Almost everything in life can be approached this way.

-Specifically for angel investing, when this mindset is embraced it can be the fun part—just when you think you’ve got it down, another idea, startup, or business model, might come along that changes everything.
+Specifically for angel investing, when you embrace this mindset it can be the fun part—just when you think you’ve got it down, another idea, startup, or business model, might come along that changes everything.

 “Nothing is static, everything is always changing; [it's a] constant learning process when it comes to angel investing,” said David Russick, Co-Founder of Gopher Angels.